4. apríla 2025

 Schiller

-In the next article I would like to present you an alternative version of Schillhau against Longpoint and similar middle positions.
-There will be some note also about Schiller against Oberhaw because both variants should converge into a similar execution.
+In the next installment of this occasional series, I would like to offer you an alternative version of the Schilhaw against the long point or similar middle positions.
+Later, I will also discuss Schiller against Oberhaw, as both variants should interpretively converge.

 12th June 2016